 1. Teaching Assistants

 The Department of Cultural Anthropology regards teaching assistantships as an important part of graduate education.
-As a condition of their fellowship, students will be a Teaching Assistant each semester of years two, three and five (and a Research Assistant in year one).
-Depending on departmental needs, first year students may also be occasionally asked to TA.
+As a condition of their fellowship, students will serve as either a TA or an RA each semester they are receiving Duke/CA support.
+This includes the "banked" year of funding (after fieldwork, compensation for an outside fellowship).
 While on University Fellowship, all students are expected to stay at Duke University until the end of undergraduate finals unless other arrangements are made with the professor.
-The same service as TA or RA is also expected of students receiving outside funding.

 The work of TAs is crucial for sustaining the quality of undergraduate course offerings in the department.
 TAs are expected to attend every class meeting and to complete all readings.
 At the same time, faculty supervisors bear responsibility for mentoring their teaching assistants in the process of becoming good teachers.
 Each faculty member using TAs should meet regularly during the semester with their TAs.
 The purpose of these meetings is to discuss grading and other practical matters as well as broader questions of teaching philosophy and strategy.
 Whenever possible, a TA will give a lecture and/or lead discussion at least one time during the semester.
 As part of faculty mentoring, the faculty member must attend the class led by the student and offer constructive feedback.